Admission Requirements (full-time only)

 - Official scores are mailed to the university by the organization that administers the English Proficiency Test.

-- All applications must be supported by letters of recommendation from at least two faculty members with whom the candidate has studied, who are in a position to assess his/her potential for graduate studies and research.
+- All applications must be supported by letters of recommendation from at least two faculty members with whom the candidate has studied, who are in a position to assess their potential for graduate studies and research.

 - References from non-academic supervisors are not ordinarily acceptable.